Irfan-Hamid/LLM_RAG_IMPLEMENTATION/README.txt

    A retrieval system built on vector embeddings is used to match user queries with the most relevant text chunks from the PDF content.

 3. Context-Aware Prompt Generation and Response:
-   Retrieved text chunks are combined to form context-aware prompts, which are passed to the Google/GEMMA-7B-it language model.
+   Retrieved text chunks are combined to form context-aware prompts, which are passed to the Google/GEMMA-7B-it LLM.
 The model generates context-driven responses that are accurate and based on the relevant content of the PDF file.

 Repository Contents: